skip to main content

 Earl L. Vandermeulen High School and Port Jefferson Middle School came together for a memorable St. Baldrick’s assembly, demonstrating their unwavering commitment to the fight against childhood cancer.
 With the collective efforts of students, teachers, and community members, the event raised over $6,500 in donations.

-The assembly was a heartwarming display of solidarity and compassion, made particularly poignant with the presence of one Port Jefferson’s student who is a courageous cancer survivor.
+The assembly was a heartwarming display of solidarity and compassion, made particularly poignant by the presence of one Port Jefferson student who is a courageous cancer survivor.
 Their inspiring story served as a beacon of hope, reinforcing the importance of supporting research and initiatives to conquer pediatric cancer.
+After successfully fighting cancer at the age of 7, Kyle Martin was determined to ensure that no other child would have to endure what he had gone through.
+In 2022, he proposed an idea to Principal Ruggero that he wanted to give back by starting an annual St. Baldrick’s Day.
+From that day on, each year, Port Jefferson raises money to fund research to cure cancer.

 In a show of unity and support, Long Island Beauty School students volunteered their skills to adorn participants with vibrant green hair extensions, adding a colorful flair to the event.
 Additionally, selected students and staff members demonstrated their solidarity by shaving their heads, symbolizing their dedication to the cause.
 The funds raised during the assembly will be directed toward the St. Baldrick’s Foundation, a leading organization dedicated to funding childhood cancer research.